High quality photos are critical to the success of a restaurant / cafe.

 I assume that if you are reading this article you own or work in a restaurant / cafe and you want a better rating on social media.
 Here are some tips to get captivating shots for your marketing.
 Of course, this also applies if you're a novice food blogger who just wants to catch up on a few food photography tips.

-Natural light is the key to a high quality image in food photography.
-This is especially true if you do not have high quality lighting in your restaurant, café or pub, as is the case with professional photographers.
-Most of the time, if you want to use lamps or flashlights to create high quality images in low light, it will fail.
-Usually this will lead to strange colors, shadows or flickering effects in the pictures.
-Natural light will lead to significantly better results.
+Natural light is the key to a quality image in food photography.
+This is especially true if you don't have quality lighting in your restaurant, cafe or bar like professional photographers do.
+If you want to create high-quality images with lamps or flashlights in low light conditions, it will usually fail.
+Usually this will result in strange colors, shadows or flickering effects on the images.
+Natural light will produce significantly better results.

 The best time to take photos with natural light is on cloudy days.
 This is because the clouds act like natural diffusers of light, making the shadows in your image softer and exposing the shot evenly.
 If you shoot in direct sunlight, you get very high-contrast images that can appear harsh and unattractive.